Welcome to Poway-Scripps Rotary

 On Saturday afternoon (2/25) Poway Scripps Rotary held a Hawaiian-themed event at the Mainstream in Poway to honor the return of local veterans Stu Hedley, Adam Romero and Ray Chavez, who travelled in early December to attend the 75th commemoration of the Pearl Harbor attack in Hawaii.
 Two other vets were unable to make it.
 The event included Hawaiian music, refreshments, a photo booth, raffle items and entertainment.
 Over 50 attended and nearly $1900 was raised for future community projects.
 See more photos on our Facebook page.

 Not just business.
 We have fun too!
-Here we are at Cordiano Winery in the hills of North County's highlands on Saturday (01/28).
-Join us.
-You can have fun too.
+Here we are at Cordiano Winery in the hills of North County's highlands on Saturday (01/28)

 Congratulations to the Rotary Rose Float Committee in winning this year's Rose Parade Princess' Trophy for the float themed "Doing Good in the World"!!
 Happy 100 years of Rotary!